CARBOGEN AMCIS’ GENERAL TERMS AND CONDITIONS OF SERVICES

-These General Terms and Conditions of Services for clinical trial phases (the “Terms”) shall govern the relationship between CARBOGEN AMCIS INNOVATIONS AG or - as the case may be - any of its Affiliates, as defined hereinafter (“CGAM”) on the one hand and its customer (the “Customer”) on the other hand (Customer and CGAM also each a “Party” or collectively the “Parties”), especially for the provision of any development, synthesis, analytical purification, (pre-)formulation, lyophilisation, drug substance and drug product manufacturing, packaging, storage, stability or release testing, quality control or other relat-ed services (the “Services”) as well as the delivery of any product(s), chemical(s), intermediate(s), substance(s) or compound(s) derived from the performance of the Services (the “Developed Work”) by CGAM to the Customer.
+These General Terms and Conditions of Services [for clinical trial phases] (the “Terms”) shall govern the relationship between CARBOGEN AMCIS INNOVATIONS AG or - as the case may be - any of its Affiliates, as defined hereinafter (“CGAM”) on the one hand and its customer (the “Customer”) on the other hand (Customer and CGAM each also a “Party” or collectively the “Parties”), especially for the provision of any development, research, analysis, synthesis, analytical purification, (pre-)formulation, lyophilisation, fill and finish, writing of Reports (as defined below), packaging, storage, stability or release testing, quality control or other related services (the “Services”) as well as the delivery of any product(s), chemical(s), intermediate(s), substance(s) or compound(s) derived from the performance of the Ser-vices (the “Developed Work”) by CGAM to the Customer.
 For the purpose of the Terms an “Affiliate” shall mean any company that directly or indirectly controls, is controlled by or under common control with either Party (as the case may be), where “control” shall mean the power, direct or indirect, to direct or cause the direction of the management and policies of such entity, whether by contract, through the ownership of a significant percentage of the shares of the respective company, or through the by-laws or otherwise.
 No terms and conditions contained in any document issued by the Customer shall be binding on CGAM, even if they have not been expressly rejected by CGAM.
 CGAM accepts Customer’s service orders solely on these Terms which take precedence over Customer’s different or additional terms and conditions.
 Neither CGAM’s commencement of performance nor delivery shall constitute acceptance of Customer’s different or additional terms and conditions.
 CGAM’s failure to object to provisions contained in any document from Customer shall not be construed as waiver of the Terms or an acceptance of any such provision.

-1.1 Upon receipt of Customer’s request to perform certain services, CGAM will as soon as practicable and in its sole discretion prepare a proposal - describing the understanding of the Services Customer asks CGAM to provide, including the estimated Service Fee (as defined below) and estimated timelines or cycle times - for the Services (the “Proposal”; of which these Terms form an integral part of).
-If Customer intends to entrust CGAM with the Services described in such Proposal it shall acknowledge them in writing; this Proposal shall become a binding service order upon the acceptance thereof by CGAM in writing.
-The service order acknowledged by Customer and accepted by CGAM and the Terms as integral part thereof con-stitute the binding agreement between the Parties regarding the Services (the “Agreement”).
+1.1 Upon receipt of Customer’s request to perform certain services, CGAM will as soon as practicable and in its sole discretion prepare a proposal - describing the understanding of the Services Customer asks CGAM to provide, including the estimated Service Fee (as defined below) and estimated timelines or cycle times - for such Services (the “Proposal”; of which these Terms form an integral part of).
+If Customer intends to entrust CGAM with the Services de-scribed in such Proposal it shall issue an order to CGAM.
+The order shall become a binding service order (the “Service Order”) upon the acceptance thereof by CGAM in writing.
+The Service Order and the Terms as integral part thereof con-stitute the binding agreement between the Parties regarding the Services (the “Agreement”).
 For the avoidance of any doubt, CGAM shall not be obliged to perform any Services if it has - in its sole discretion - not accepted the service order in writing.

-1.3 Customer has the obligation to always render all necessary support reasonably requested by CGAM to enable a proper performance of the Agreement, such as, but not limited to, taking and notifying decisions, accepting or declining re-quests, giving or refusing consents, submitting necessary technical information known to it, etc.
+1.3 Customer has the obligation to always render all necessary support reasonably requested by CGAM to enable a proper performance of the Agreement, such as, but not limited to, taking and notifying decisions, accepting or declining requests, giving or refusing consents, submitting necessary technical information known to it, etc.

-1.5 Any goods, materials, substances, information, processes, instructions, technology, etc. that Customer pro-vides to CGAM for the performance of the Agreement (the “Customer Materials”) shall be free of any third party rights, of appropriate quality and, as required by normal practice, shall be certified or approved in accordance with the applicable stand-ards as well as in full compliance with the registered specifications and with all necessary documentation.
+1.5 Any goods, materials, substances, information, processes, instructions, technology, etc. that Customer provides to CGAM for the performance of the Agreement (the “Customer Materials”) shall be free of any third party rights, of appropriate quality and, as required by normal practice, shall be certified or approved in accordance with the applicable standards as well as in full compliance with the registered specifications and with all necessary documenta-tion.
 Further Customer is responsible for ensuring that Customer Materials are provided in time for the Services to commence or be continued as planned.

-1.6 Customer also has a responsibility to provide CGAM with any documentation or knowledge in his possession pertaining to risks associated with the Customer Materials and the performance of the Agreement.
+1.6 Customer also has a responsibility to provide CGAM with any and all documentation or knowledge in his possession pertaining to risks associated with the Customer Materials and the performance of the Agreement.
 This includes material safety data sheets for raw materials, intermediates and final product, chemical and operational hazard assessments and materials compatibilities.
 Failure to comply with this obligation may result in Customer’s liability for any damage or personal injury caused by such Customer Materials, for which event Customer shall be sufficiently in-sured.

 2.1 As the Parties consider the Services as of an experimental and development nature, CGAM cannot and does not guarantee the achievement of any specific or particular result or outcome nor guarantee completing thereof to or within a defined time- or deadline.